 - Close cooperation with politics and their representatives

-- Organisation and promotion of the international cooperation of rescue dog organisations, dog handlers, experts and international organisations
+- Organisation and promotion of the international cooperation of search and rescue dog organisations, dog handlers, experts and international organisations

-- Communication interface and networking platform for all matters related to the rescue dog discipline
+- Communication interface and networking platform for all matters related to the search and rescue dog discipline

 - Coordination in cases of major emergencies

-- Provision of rescue dog teams for deployment organisations (e.g. USAR teams)
+- Provision of search and rescue dog teams for deployment organisations (e.g. USAR teams)